hashicorp/consul/plugin/hosts/README.md

 ~~~

 * **FILE** the hosts file to read and parse.
 If the path is relative the path from the *root*
   directive will be prepended to it.
-Defaults to /etc/hosts if omitted
+Defaults to /etc/hosts if omitted.
+We scan the file for changes
+  every 5 seconds.
 * **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block
    are used.
 * **INLINE** the hosts file contents inlined in Corefile.
 If there are any lines before fallthrough